adrianFD22/adrianFD22.github.io/content/sections/CV/index.md

 ## Talks and posters

+2024
+:   Talk: "Distributed matrix multiplication with straggler tolerance based on polynomial algebras" at V jornadas de la red MatSI.

+2024
+:   Talk: *Numerical semigroup problems motivated by distributed matrix multiplication* at the SecureCAT Follow­Up Workshop.

 2023
+:   Talk: *Distributed Matrix Multiplication with straggler tolerance using one point algebraic geometry codes* at V BYMAT conference.

+2023
 :   Poster: *Distributed matrix multiplication via algebraic-geometric codes* at Sixth EACA International School on Computer Algebra and its Applications.

-2023
-:   Talk: *Distributed Matrix Multiplication with straggler tolerance using one point algebraic geometry codes* at V BYMAT conference.

-2024
-:   Talk: *Numerical semigroup problems motivated by distributed matrix multiplication* at the SecureCAT Follow­Up Workshop.

 ## Publications